atorshizi/Personal_Projects/index.md

 Above, we can see the startup page of the app, as well as a demo in which the user takes a picture a sentence in the app and the sentence is then processed and shown below the image taken in the app in text form (image 3).
 It also shows a demo in which a barcode/QR code is scanned and the respective value is then given to the user.

-The main code and apk can be found at the below links.
+### The main code and apk can be found at the below links:

 ### MainActivity.java
 [app/src/main/java/com/example/ocr/MainActivity.java](https://github.com/atorshizi/Personal_Projects/blob/main/OCR/app/src/main/java/com/example/ocr/MainActivity.java)